multipass/epascore/README.md

----
-title: "EPA Fuel Economy Score Exploration"
-output: pdf_document
----
 ##Coursera Developing Data Product/ Assignment Project
 ###Yann Kayode, May 2016

 ##Background
-The US Environmental Protection Agency(EPA) publishes regularly fuel economy data on all the vehicules authorised in the US.
+The US Environmental Protection Agency(EPA) publishes regular fuel economy data on all the vehicules authorised in the US.
 The agency inroduced a change in the way they generate the EPA score in order to take into account various addtitional [factors](http://www.fueleconomy.gov/feg/ratings2008.shtml).
 The goal of this project is:

  - Explore the fuel economy data for the cars that can be used by the general public
  - Run a machine learning prediction algorithm to predict the EPA score of vehicles for a given year.
 The dataset of the given year will be divided into a training dataset and a validation dataset for this purpose